-(C) These water quality standards will apply to all surface waters of the state except as provided in paragraph (D), (E), or (F) of this rule.
+(C) These water quality standards apply to all surface waters of the state except as provided in paragraph (D), (E), or (F) of this rule.
 Compliance schedules may be granted pursuant to rule 3745-33-05 of the Administrative Code.

 (a) The pesticide is applied in accordance with label instructions.

-(2) Whenever dredging or construction activities occur on or near water bodies or during the period of time when the aftereffects of dredging or construction activities degrade water quality and such activities have been authorized by any of the following:
+Temporary exceptions may apply whenever construction occurs on or near water bodies or during the period of time when the aftereffects of construction activities degrade water quality and such activities have been authorized by any of the following:

 (3) Whenever coal remining permits are issued pursuant to section 301(p) of the act.
 This exception applies to pH, iron and manganese for the duration of the remining activity.
-This exception applies only if: there is a demonstrated potential for improved water quality from the remining operation; and no degradation of existing instream conditions occurs.
+This exception applies only if: there is a demonstrated potential for improved water quality from the remining operation and no degradation of existing instream conditions occurs.

-Five Year Review (FYR) Dates: 12/30/2007
+Five Year Review (FYR) Dates: 01/02/2023